SimonDeplat/SuperCollider-Semantic-Versioning/Notes.md

 I don't know how we can implement comparison between words, for example to determine if `1.0.0-alpha` is more recent than `1.0.0-beta`.

+**Update :** current implementation supports comparisons.
+As mentionned, pre-release comparisons is unsupported.

 ---
 How the semver string is stored inside a Quark remains open.
 It will likely be inspired by current semver implementation inside other projects.

-A `VersionConstraint`class might be needed to perform dependecies checks.
+A `VersionConstraint` class might be needed to perform dependecies checks.